21 Days of United Prayer & Fasting

 If you sense that God has more for your life, 21 Days of Prayer & Fasting is a great place to start believing Him for all that He has for you.
 During prayer & devotional times, you will put seeking God first into practice, and when you do this, He will start working on your behalf like never before.
 You will see a difference in your relationships, your work, your family and every area of your life.
 It is then that you will best be able to spread His love to others.

-Beginning August 7th we will gather for morning sessions to pray for the needs of our city, nation, families, and homes, and, more specifically, those that we will be inviting to our fall harvest.
+Beginning January 6th we will gather for weekday morning sessions at 6 AM and Saturday morning sessions at 8 AM to pray for the needs of our city, nation, families, and homes.
 You can also join us right from your home by participating in the service online.

 By Don Duncan, Senior Pastor Of Tree of Life Church

 We have all experienced the power of private, individual prayer.
 We have experienced those times when we have called upon the Lord in prayer, He heard us and answered us, in a powerful way.
 It is something we should do, and should do often.